-Jimi is surprised when his family announce an arranged wedding to Simran.
-Especially as he is gay and has a boyfriend, Jack.
+Jimi is surprised when his family announces an arranged wedding to Simran, especially as he is gay and has a boyfriend, Jack.
 The easy way out?
-No... he decides to arrange something a little unorthodox instead
+No - he decides to arrange something a little unorthodox instead.

 Was this review helpful to you?